 When I opened my gift of the skates on Christmas morning, I had no idea how much work and how many tears had gone into those skates.
 I was just thrilled to be tying on my first pair of roller skates.

 For that memory and so many others, thank you Mom.
 You taught me to be grateful for everything.
 You taught me that finding joy in the small pleasures of life is far more fun than always looking towards the next big thing.
-You taught me that much of life's fun is in the anticipation.

 If you are reading this today, my prayer for you is that you’ll find a special moment to appreciate something big or small in your life.
 Thanks for sticking around as I spent a few minutes out of the kitchen to thank my mom for being the most selfless example of Christ’s love that I have ever known.